onzfonz/comp227/src/content/3/en/part3a.md

 ![terminal displaying 1 then undefined](../../images/3/8.png)

-The id parameter from the route is passed to our application but the *find* method does not find a matching note.
+The id parameter from the route is passed to our application but the `find` method does not find a matching note.

-To further our investigation, we also add a console log inside the comparison function passed to the *find* method.
+To further our investigation, we also add a console log inside the comparison function passed to the `find` method.
-To do this, we have to get rid of the compact arrow function syntax <em>note => note.id === id</em>, and use the syntax with an explicit return statement:
+To do this, we have to get rid of the compact arrow function syntax `note => note.id === id`, and use the syntax with an explicit return statement:

 ```js
 app.get('/api/notes/:id', (request, response) => {